ascdata/ascdata.github.io/_posts/2024-02-05-de-zoomcamp-week2-recap.md

 This week's journey through the Data Engineering Zoomcamp has taken me deep into the heart of workflow orchestration with Mage.
 I've explored:

 - **Fundamentals of Workflow Orchestration:** Understanding how Mage can orchestrate various tasks, processes, and data workflows to achieve a specific outcome.
-- **Building an ETL Pipeline:** I walked through constructing an efficient ETL pipeline using Mage, highlighting the integration with Python, PostgreSQL, and Google Cloud Storage for effective data handling.
+- **Building an ETL Pipeline:** I walked through constructing an efficient ETL pipeline using Mage, emphasizing the integration with Python, PostgreSQL, and Google Cloud Storage for effective data handling.
-- **Advanced Concepts:** Delving into partitioning with Parquet files and pipeline scheduling, I touched upon more advanced topics that will further enhance my engineering skills.